Nidhicodes/0g-mindvault/README.md

 | Mem0 | ✓ | ✗ | ✗ | ✗ |
 | **MindVault on 0G** | **✓** | **✓ (TEE)** | **✓ (INFT)** | **✓** |

-MindVault is the only solution that combines persistent memory, verifiable inference, tokenized ownership, and decentralized storage in a single stack — all on 0G.
+MindVault is the only solution that combines persistent memory, verifiable inference, tokenized ownership, and decentralized storage in a single stack, all on 0G.

 ### Growth Path